vhirtham/GDL/documentation/markdown/tutorials/resources/tutorial_1.1_memoryManagement.md

 All of the offered memory types do not prevent writing and reading from invalid addresses, since their only job is to provide the memory and not to check how you use it.
 Writing to an invalid address, for example by accessing a non existing array element with the direct access operator, might irreversibly corrupt the memory system and result in undefined behavior.
 Again, if you deinitialize the memory manager a corrupted memory system will usually throw an exception which gives you at least a hint that something went wrong with dynamic memory.
 Turning on the `DEV_EXCEPTION` macro might help to narrow down the location of the corruption.

+### Strings

+The string header of the GDL also include some function in addition to the pure type definitions.
+Some of them are meant as replacements for STL functions that perform dynamic memory allocations but do not offer the possibility to provide an alternative allocator.
+For example the `std::to_string` function can only return a `std::string` which uses the `std::allocator`.
+Therefore the GDL has a own `ToString` function.
+Check the doxygen documentation of the string header for further information.

 ***